 We first generated minimal multiple regression models for each set of environmental variables (i.e. descriptors of flow regime, flow modification, land use etc.): for each individual dependent variable, the full set of explanatory variables was reduced to the subset which showed statistically significant (p < 0.05) linear or quadratic relationships.
 Second order AIC was used to determine whether the linear or quadratic term better explained variation in the dependent variable (MuMIn package for R, Barton, 2012; Burnham & Anderson 2002).
 For each set of environmental variables, variance explained by significant univariate models was partitioned by partial regression using the varpart function in R (vegan package, Oksanen et al. 2013).
 Multiple regression models were derived from the combinations of variables with the highest adjusted R2 values (Peres-Neto et al. 2006).
 These multiple regression models optimally combine the variation explained by all significant univariate models.

-The four best multiple regression models were fed into a second variance partitioning analysis, and adjusted R2 was used to estimate the proportion of variation jointly and independently explained by each environmental model.
+The four best multiple regression models were fed into a second variance partitioning analysis and adjusted R2 was used to estimate the proportion of variation jointly and independently explained by each environmental model.

 RESULTS